May 24, 2011

 Precauctions and Safety:

 1. Work in a well-ventilated area.
 In summer, I'll work outdoors.
 In winter, it's more difficult.
-I try and use the garage when no one is inside the house.
+I try and use the garage when no one is inside the house.2.
+Wear protective clothing, safety glasses and latex or non-latex gloves.

 *You will have to change these gloves from time to time.
 The paint stripper will also eat the latex, making the paint stripper touch your skin!